jg-rp/python-liquid2/docs/migration.md

 When developing a conventional website, for example, templates are developed along side application code.
 Template authors and application developers might be different people or different teams, but templates are known at deployment time, and all templates can probably be parsed upfront and held in memory.
 In this scenario it's a pain if your template render engine introduces behavioral changes, but it's manageable.

-Python Liquid caters for situations where templates change and grow with an application's user base.
+Python Liquid2 caters for situations where templates change and grow with an application's user base.
 Not only can templates change after the application is deployed, but the number of templates could be huge, far more than can be expected to fit in memory all at once.

 Behavioral stability is essential when application users are responsible for maintaining templates.
 It is impractical or unreasonable to expect authors to update their templates on demand.